wilsonchin2020/storm-crawler/external/pulsar/README.md

 storm-crawler-pulsar
 ==================

-Set of Pulsar resources for StormCrawler that allows you to create topologies that consume from Pulsar topics and store URLs into Pulsar topics.
+Set of Pulsar resources for StormCrawler that allows you to create topologies that consume and store from / into Pulsar topics.

 ## How to use